Bon-Accord was built by Andrew Barclay in 1897.

 Under Its skirts the locomotive is an 0-4-0T with 3ft 2in wheels and 12in x 20in cylinders.

-Saved for preservation in 1972 she was, initially, stored at Ferryhill along with Mr. Therm and No.3, before being moved to Brechin.
+Saved for preservation in 1972 it was, initially, stored at Ferryhill along with Mr. Therm and No.3, before being moved to Brechin.

 Bon-Accord returned from Brechin to Aberdeen, in 1999, for restoration work to be undertaken by the Bon-Accord Locomotive Society.
 It was returned to steam in 2008 and in 2010 moved to the Royal Deeside Railway’s base at Milton of Crathes.